yjhzls5/reair/README.md

 ```
 cd reair
-mvn clean install -DskipTests
+gradlew install -p main
 ```

-Once it finishes, the JAR to run the incremental replication process can be found under `main/target/airbnb-reair-main-1.0.0.jar`
+Once it finishes, the JAR to run the incremental replication process can be found under `main/build/libs/airbnb-reair-main-1.0.0.jar`

 * To start replicating, add the directory containing the Hive libraries to the Hadoop classpath and then kick off the replication launcher by using the `hadoop jar` command.
 Be sure to specify the configuration file that was filled out in the prior step.